Georgia Wildlife Resources Division

 2067 U.S. Hwy.
 278, SE, Social Circle, GA 30025

 Biologists with the Georgia Department of Natural Resources’ Wildlife Resources Division have issued the 2016 dove field forecast covering wildlife management areas and additional dove fields throughout the state.

 The forecast identifies available crops and anticipates the expected conditions for opening day, noting if fields are in good, poor or fair condition.
 Hunters can utilize this online resource as they plan opening day activities.

 QUOTA HUNTS: Many of the fields listed in the links below are quota hunts.
 Click here to apply for dove field quota hunts (deadline to apply is Aug.
 15).

-In addition to fields listed in the link above, there are six (6) properties that are privately owned but made available through a program called the Voluntary Public Access (VPA)/Habitat Incentive Program.
+Three properties in the list above are privately owned but made available through a program called the Voluntary Public Access (VPA)/Habitat Incentive Program.
 This USDA program provides grants to states and federally recognized Indian tribes that help increase public access to private lands for recreation activities, such as hunting, fishing or hiking.
 Hunters are required to have a WMA License (in addition to a hunting license and a HIP Permit) to utilize these fields.

 For more information on dove hunting rules and regulations, public dove fields and conditions, or adult/child dove hunts, hunters should review the 2016-2017 Georgia Hunting Seasons and Regulations .

 Please note that there are special regulations for some specific dove fields, including Appling County, Laurens County VPA, Calloway Farms/Tattnall County VPA and Indian Ford Dove Field.
 Click here for those regulations.